LordFuzzBear/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 ## 🌸💮🌸💮🌸💮🌸💮🌸💮🌸💮🌸 Week 1 🌸💮🌸💮🌸💮🌸💮🌸💮🌸💮🌸💮

 ### What is Scratch?
 Scratch is a high-level block-based programming language and website.
+You can make some fun games on here.
 ### What is visual programming?
 Visual programming lets users create programs by manipulating program elements graphically rather than by specifying them textually.
 ### What are some programming principles that you have discovered?